18F/API-All-the-X/pages/what_are_APIs-anecdotes_and_metaphors.md

 * APIs are like the world's best retriever.
 You say, 'Fido - go fetch me X' and he brings ypu back X.
 * APIs are like Siri.
 * APIs are like what's in between a car's ignition and engine.
 I don't know how it works but I know that if I turn the keys in the ignition, the engine will turn on.
+* UIs are how people use computers.
+APIs are how computers use computers.

 ## Posts